fjantunen/sev1/index.md

 > ✅ **Checklists:**
 > Always clearly structure docs as checklists to reduce errors and ensure critical steps aren't missed.

+#### Ultra-Terse Runbooks & Visual Cues ✂️👀

+Runbooks are most useful when they’re scannable under stress.
+In high-tempo incidents, no one wants a wall of text.
+What we’ve found effective is writing runbooks in ultra-terse, command-style language.
+Think: checklist, not essay.

+Add visual cues—like emojis or icons—to guide the eye to high-priority actions (`🛑 STOP`, `🧪 VERIFY`, `✅ DONE`).
+These cues reduce mental overhead, especially when runbooks are embedded directly into alert payloads or chat workflows.
+The goal is clarity and speed, not cuteness.

+> 💡 **Tip:** If your runbook isn’t readable in five seconds during a fire, it’s too long.

 #### Auto-remediation: Guardrails & Pitfalls 🤖

 Automation can act faster than humans, but speed without context is dangerous.